Get Help Today. (800) 516-4357

 Does Alcohol Kill Brain Cells?

-Alcohol abuse can kill brain cells over time.
-It can also lead to breathing difficulties and circulatory problems, which can potentially cause severe brain damage if not promptly dealt with by medical professionals.
+Alcohol can also lead to severe breathing difficulties, which can cause brain damage if not promptly dealt with by medical professionals.

 Blackouts & Memory Lapses